hallzy/gitprint-download/README.md

 gitprint expects 1 argument, but there is an optional second:
-  1. Can either be the github URL of the file you wish to convert and download, or the name of the file that is local on your machine (currently, this file must be in the current working directory).
+  1. Can either be the github URL of the file you wish to convert and download, or the name of the file that is local on your machine.
   2. Can be a specified branch.
 For example, if you want a file from a branch that you called "branch2", then specify "branch2" as the second argument (This only works for when you specify a filename, not a URL.
 This is because the